Skip to content

 For example:

-The Password field will contain a password used for the initial connection.
+The Password field contains the password for the initial connection.

-• Copy the SSH URL and paste it into your terminal as shown below.
+2. Copy the SSH URL and paste it into your terminal.

 Example:

-• When prompted, enter the password you copied from the Password field.
-This will authenticate the connection.
+1. When prompted, enter the password from the Password field.

-Once connected, you will have access to the container, where you can run commands, check logs, and perform development tasks as needed.
+Once connected, you can run commands, check logs, and work inside the container.